usco/usco-ultiviewer/README.md

  - avoid "hickups" and blocks : save and reload all the application state that includes last used design, tools etc : if you reload the app it should be in the same state you left it

+ - given how anoying it can be to "visualize" the offsets from center etc in openscad, displaying the x/y plane offset arrows on the workplane could be usefull

 Supported drag & drop sources:
 - urls